tyleryasaka/EtherCred/README.md

 The browser tests are located in the `app/test` directory.
 They use [Mocha](https://github.com/mochajs/mocha) and [Chai](https://github.com/chaijs/chai).

+1. If you haven't already, run `$ bower install` to get local copies of mocha and chai.
-1. Open the `test.html` file in a plain-ole browser (not Mist - just Chrome or Firefox or whatever you use)
+2. Open the `test.html` file in a plain-ole browser (not Mist - just Chrome or Firefox or whatever you use).
-2. Uh, yeah... that's all you should have to do.
-The page will tell you how the tests are doing.
-The page uses CDNs so you will need an internet connection.
+3. That's it!

 More to come...